mhsabbagh/green-recorder/README.md

 ### Fedora 24/25/26

 Unfortunately, Fedora removed our Copr repo because of it's depending on ffmpeg without any notification or message.
 Users who would like to use Green Recorder on Fedora should try the steps under "Other Distributions" section below.

+You may try building the .rpm package locally using the .spec file we provide.
+Note: if you installed Green Recorder from the Copr repository before it was removed, you should remove it and disable that Copr and install it from source code.

 ### Arch Linux